Tsippi Fleischer: Life

 Tsippi Fleischer was born in Haifa, Israel, of Polish-born parents, and grew up in a mixed Jewish-Arab environment.
-She studied piano and theory at the Rubin Conservatory of Music and graduated from the Haifa Reali School, later pursuing degrees in music, Hebrew language, Middle Eastern history, and Arabic language and literature.
-In 1978 she married comparative linguist Aharon Dolgopolsky and had one son.
+She studied piano and theory at the Jerusalem Academy of Music and Dance and graduated from the Hebrew Reali School of Haifa, later pursuing degrees in music, Hebrew language, Middle Eastern history, and Arabic language and literature.
+In 1978, she married comparative linguist Aharon Dolgopolsky and had one son.
 She teaches at Bar-Ilan University and Levinsky Institute in Tel Aviv.